eniac/paella/sosp23_artifact/README.md

 This is the artifact for the SOSP 2023 Paper #224 Paella: Low-latency Model Serving with Virtualized GPU Scheduling.

+If you are using the machine we provided, there is a copy of this directory in the home directory.

 ## Setup

 Please refer to the [instructions](setup/README.md) in the `setup/` directory to setup the environment.